 The QA Outsourcing Team Should be Providing the Scorecard

-At TESTCo, we use twice-daily scorecards/reports.
+At TESTCo, we issue report/scorecards twice daily.
 The morning report/scorecard reports the daily plan and establishes the most important metrics and outcomes for the day.
 It also has target values for each metric or outcome.
-The evening report/scorecard reports the daily actual production values, plan completions and adjustments, any blockers waiting resolution and statistics on the most important daily metrics and outcomes.
-These twice-daily reports are distributed to the QA Manager and anyone else that may be interested or connected to the work flow.
+The evening report/scorecard reports the daily actual production metrics, plan completions and adjustments, any blockers waiting resolution and statistics on the most important daily metrics and outcomes.
+These twice-daily reports are distributed to the QA Manager and anyone else that may be interested or connected to the workflow.